glaucia86/msgraph-nextjs-workshops/demo-01/STEP-BY-STEP-ENGLISH.md

 Now that we already understand what Microsoft Graph is, let's start creating our application.

-## Take a Break Reminder App.
+## Authentication App.
 What is it?
 What does it do?

-This application is a reminder of time intervals for you to get up and take a break.
-The application will remind you to take a break every 60 minutes.
-The application will show a notification on your computer screen and will also send you an email.
+This application is

 *(explain what the application does)*